bird

 • Cockatiels aren’t gonna thrive on just a handful of bird seeds and a prayer.
 Give them pellets, toss in some leafy greens, and some seed mix.
 Feed your Cockatiel a diet that ticks all the nutrition checklists with the Kaytee Forti-Diet Pro Health Cockatiel Food with Safflower.

-• Macaws need all the good stuff: pellets, walnuts, bananas, and even some cooked sweet potato thrown in.
-The Lafeber Tropical Fruit Gourmet Pellets for macaws and cockatoos have got the flavor punch and the nutrients, but thankfully, none of that fake junk or extra sugar.
+• Macaws need a balanced diet with pellets, walnuts, bananas, and some cooked sweet potato.
+The Lafeber Tropical Fruit Gourmet Pellets for macaws and cockatoos are a tasty cockatoo food option that provides essential nutrients without artificial ingredients or added sugar.

 • Canaries enjoy soft foods, fruits, and bird seed blends.
 Kaytee Songbird Treats for Canaries and Finches are formulated to encourage your feathered friend to sing his sweet song.

 • Finches thrive on egg food, tiny seeds like millet, and calcium-rich greens such as dandelion.
-You can try the Volkman Premium Wild Finch Mix that’s loaded with high-quality natural ingredients.
+You can also try Volkman Premium Wild Finch Mix as a finch food option made with high-quality natural ingredients.

 How to Choose the Best Bird Food for Your Pet